Tony Accardo

 Anthony Joseph Accardo (/əˈkaːrdoʊ/; born Antonino Leonardo Accardo, /it/; April 28, 1906 – May 22, 1992), also known as "Joe Batters" and "Big Tuna," was a mobster in the American Mafia.
-In a criminal career that spanned nearly eight decades, Acardo rose from small-time hoodlum to the position of day-to-day boss of the Chicago Outfit in 1947, to ultimately becoming the power behind the throne in the Outfit by 1972.
+In a criminal career that spanned nearly eight decades, Accardo rose from small-time hoodlum to the position of day-to-day boss of the Chicago Outfit in 1947, to ultimately becoming the power behind the throne in the Outfit by 1972.
 Accardo moved the Outfit into new operations and territories, significantly increasing its power and wealth during his tenure as boss.

 Early life

 Tony Accardo was born on April 28, 1906, in Chicago's Near West Side, the second of six children of shoemaker Francesco Accardo and Maria Tilotta Accardo.
 One year before his birth, the Accardos had emigrated to the United States from Castelvetrano, in the Province of Trapani, Sicily, Italy.
 At age 14, Accardo left school and started loitering around neighborhood pool halls.
 He soon joined the Circus Cafe Gang, run by Claude Maddox and Tony Capezio, one of many street gangs in Chicago's impoverished neighborhoods.
 These gangs served as talent pools (similar to the concept of farm teams) for the city's adult criminal organizations.
 Jack "Machine Gun" McGurn, one of the toughest hitmen of crime boss Al Capone, recruited Accardo into his crew, along with longtime associate Tony Mazlack of Gary, Indiana.